PrismarineJS/mineflayer-pathfinder/readme.md

 * Default - `true`

 ### allowFreeMotion
-Allow to walk to the next node/goal in a strait line if terrain allows it.
+Allow to walk to the next node/goal in a straight line if terrain allows it.
 * Default - `false`

 ### allowParkour
-Allow parkour jumps like jumps over gaps bigger then 1 block
+Allow parkour jumps like jumps over gaps bigger then 1 block.
 * Default - `true`

 ### allowSprinting